WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 ### Download and untar ROS_YOLO_headshot_main.tar.gz, containing all source code and files needed for this project, as well as the pretrained weights for detecting "Human head" from here:

-### Hardware
+### Hardware Needed

-*NOTE: Though I am currently working on an ARM version of this system for the Nvidia Jetson Nano (I have it 'functional', but not optimized well enough to reproduce the results in the gifs), this specific build tutorial is for x86 PC only!*
+*NOTE: Though I am currently working on an ARM version of this system for the Nvidia Jetson Nano (I have it 'functional', but not optimized well enough to reproduce the results in the gifs above), this specific build tutorial is for x86/PC only!*

 Let's get started with the hardware needed to make this work

 #### Robotics Components:

 I used a "Phantom X" turret kit from Trossen Robotics, with 2 AX-18A actuators, and an ArbotiX controller.
-While the code from this repo should work just fine with the AX-12A actuators, I would highly reccomend spending the extra $100 for the 18s as I cannot attest to the performance of the AX-12As.
+While the code from this repo should work just fine with AX-12A actuators, I would highly reccomend spending the extra $100 and selecting the 18s when you order, as I cannot attest to the performance of the AX-12As.
 The 18s seem to have no problem slinging around 6lbs+ at high speed, and at about $300 USD for a decent kit with an arduino compatible controller, it's worth the money.
-https://www.trossenrobotics.com/p/phantomX-robot-turret.aspx
+Make sure whatever variant that you select, that it comes with the Arbotix Controller included with this kit: https://www.trossenrobotics.com/p/phantomX-robot-turret.aspx

 #### PC: